On the 7th August 2018 we changed the way Gearset writes metadata into repositories to better preserve whitespace and XML formatting.

 How this will affect you

-The next time you deploy metadata into a repository which you've previously used with Gearset, you'll see a large number of changes to the XML as we re-format each component to update with the newer formatting.
+The next time you deploy metadata into a repository that you've previously used with Gearset, you'll see a large number of changes to the XML as we re-format each component to update with the newer formatting.
 For large objects such as profiles, this can mean thousands of lines of changes.

 The good news is you'll only see these changes with the first deployment you run into your repository.
 After the first deployment, your XML will be in the updated format and you won't see any additional line ending modifications.